SPOKANE INTERNATIONAL RAILWAY

 examine the various influences and outreach

-the Spokane International/Union Pacific has on the Inland Empire.
+the Spokane International/Union Pacific has had on the Inland Empire.

 downtown Spokane thru Crowsnest Pass on the Canadian Pacific Railway.

-Included will be unpublished images from the lens of legendary SI
+Included will be many unpublished images from the lens of legendary SI

 chronicler Larry Shawver.

 The expected retail price is $22.99 with a release date of May/June 2019

 International Railway was a small Class 1 railroad built in 1905 by D.C.

 Corbin as a 140-mile rail line from Spokane, Washington to Eastport,